Care PLanning Training Course Summary

 Who Will Conduct The Training?

-One of our expert tutors, these all have first hand experience with the sector, many of which are Nurses or Doctors โ so youโll be in great hands!
+One of our expert tutors, these all have first hand experience with the sector, many of which are Nurses or Doctors – so you’ll be in great hands!
 We will let you know who is doing the training in advance, you can check out their skills and experience by finding them on our meet the team page.

 Care Plan Training Course

-This Care Plan Training course equips learners with the expertise to create, implement, and manage care plans that are specific, measurable, achievable, realistic and timely.
-Care plans are a vital part of providing quality, person-centred care in healthcare settings.
+This Care plan training course provides learners with the skills and knowledge to create, implement, and manage care plans that are specific, measurable, achievable, realistic and timely.

 A care plan outlines the support and treatment required to meet a patient’s individual needs and preferences.

-- Course Duration: 2- 3 hours
+• Course Duration: 2- 3 hours

-- Course Level: Level 2
+• Course Level: Level 2

-- Certificate: 1-year certificate
+• Certificate: 1-year certificate

-- Max Delegates: 12
+• Max Delegates: 12

-- Practical: Yes
+• Practical: Yes

 You’ll also be better at talking to people, working with others, and dealing with emergencies.
 You’ll know how to set goals that are specific, measurable, achievable, relevant, and time-bound.